sangnguyenplus/hall-of-fame/README.md

 ### Commercial License

-**WhoZidIS Hall of Fame Plugin** is commercial software.
+**Who Zid IS Hall of Fame Plugin** is commercial software.
 Usage requires a valid license.

 #### License Terms

-- ✅ **Commercial Use**: Authorized for business/commercial projects
+- ✅ **Commercial Use**: Authorized for business and commercial projects with valid license
 - ✅ **Modification**: Source code may be modified for licensed use
 - ✅ **Distribution**: May be distributed with your applications
 - ❌ **Resale**: Cannot be resold as standalone product